 The official Sydney Guide from Tourism Sydney – full of fantastic information that will have you completely sorted from the moment you arrive at the terminal.

 If you plan on taking public transport take a look at some Sydney transport apps, some free and some low cost, available for Apple and Android.
 I love Citymapper and find it really accurate.

 Finally, plans some great walks with one of the apps from Sydney City Council.
 I have reviewed several on my blog post – Sydney walking apps.

 2. Check out some great local food blogs

 Nothing gets me more excited about a trip than checking out all the great food on offer in a new city.

-To get some ideas for your visit to Sydney start with Helen Yee of Grab Your Fork’s post on Top 10 Sydney Eats for Tourists although the list was written in 2009 it is still valid today.
-She also has some great tips on venturing out to some of Sydney’s best suburban foodie spots.
+To get some ideas for your visit to Sydney start with Helen Yee of Grab Your Fork’s post on Top 10 Sydney Eats for Tourists although the list was written in 2015 it is still valid today.
+She also has some great tips on venturing out to some of Sydney’s best local foodie spots.

 Vegetarians will find Tara’s blog vegeTARAian an excellent resource for uncovering some great dining options.
 Among the top picks for me Bodhi Yum Cha just behind Hyde Park and Alpha Greek in Castlereagh Street.

 Finally, after all that eating you might be looking for a drink, and I don’t think anyone covers bars better than Jugernauts.
 The blog is focussed on the city and inner suburbs and includes lots of cool small bars with great food.

 Also, my list of Sydney foodies on Instagram is worth a look.